openshift/openshift-origin-design/web-console/3-project-details/labels.md

 ![Label 1](img/new-labels-01-edit.png)

 - The same `Manage Labels` link will be used for editing existing labels.
-- Users can change a name or value as desired, as long as the name is not already associated with another value.
+- Users can change a name or value, as long as the name is not already associated with another value.

 #### Implementation Details
 - Values can be edited in this view, but only the current object will receive the label change.
 In order to bulk change labels for multiple items (Deployments in this case), users must go to the summary page and multi-select items.
-- If there are any restricted labels that users are unable to change, the entire row should be disabled.
+- In the future, if there are restricted labels that users are unable to change, the entire row should be disabled.

 ## Remove Labels
 ![Label 1](img/new-labels-01-delete.png)